The Best of Two Worlds

 The Best of Two Worlds was released by Columbia Records in 1976 to feature Stan Getz in a reunion with João Gilberto.
 Their previous collaboration was a decade earlier on Getz/Gilberto Vol. 2.
-Heloisa Buarque de Hollanda (Miúcha), who was then married to João Gilberto, sang the English vocals.
+Heloisa Buarque de Hollanda (Miúcha), who had previously been married to João Gilberto, sang the English vocals.

 Reception

 The AllMusic review by Thom Jurek stated: "In all, this is as fine a bossa album as Getz ever recorded, standing among his finest works, and without a doubt equals his earlier collaborations with Jobim and Gilberto".